Talent Acquisition + AI

 Earlier (2018-2021)

-Before moving into leadership, I worked as a full-cycle recruiter covering everything from high-volume customer service roles through director-level searches.
-I was brought in to transition from external support, steady relationships with hiring managers, and expand coverage as the approach proved out.
+Before moving into leadership, I worked as a full-cycle recruiter from high-volume customer service roles through director-level searches.
+I was brought in to replace external support, stabilize hiring manager relationships, and expand coverage as the approach proved out.

 Workshops, coaching, documentation.
-Teaching recruiters and leaders how to evaluate AI tools, use them effectively, and understand the risks.
-The hard part isn't the technology—it's getting people to engage with it honestly.
+I show recruiters and leaders how to evaluate AI tools, use them, and understand risk.
+The hard part isn't the technology.
+It's getting people to engage with it honestly.

 Prompt Engineering

-Prompts for outreach, JDs, interview guides, screening.
-The hard part isn't the syntax—it's knowing what good output looks like in recruiting, then working backward from there.
+Prompt templates for common recruiting tasks.
+The hard part isn't the syntax.
+It's knowing what good output looks like in recruiting and working backward from there.

 Workflow Design

 Map recruiting processes before automating them.
-Understanding what’s manual, what’s cognitive load, and what’s actually broken helps determine where AI fits and where it doesn’t.
+It shows what's manual, what adds cognitive load, and what's actually broken.
+That tells you where AI fits and where it doesn't.

 Automation & Tooling

 Data cleanup, content generation, workflow utilities.
-I build these using AI-assisted development—not a developer, but I know the problem well enough to spec it precisely and test until it works.
+I build these with AI-assisted development.
+I'm not a developer, but I know the problem well enough to spec it and test until it works.

 AI Tool Partnership

-Working with engineering teams on recruitment AI.
-I provide the recruiter perspective—pain points, test scenarios, output validation.
+I work with engineering on recruiting AI.
+I bring the recruiter perspective—pain points, test scenarios, output checks.
 They build it; I make sure it solves the right problem.

 AI Compliance Awareness

 Tracking US hiring AI legislation—CA, IL, NY, and what's emerging elsewhere.
-Not a lawyer, but someone needs to stay current and help the team understand where the risks are.
+I'm not a lawyer, but someone needs to stay current and help the team understand the risks.

 Work examples in practice